 Depending on the symptoms you are experiencing or the exposure that you have had, the following are the types of tests we offer at Prime Urgent Care:

-- Antibody test – The immunoglobulin G (IgG) antibody test is useful to rule out any exposure that you may have had in the past few weeks.
+- Antibody test – The immunoglobulin G (IgG) antibody test is useful to rule out any exposure that you may have had in the past few weeks to months.
 Done via a simple blood sample, results can take anywhere between 30 minutes to 1 day, depending on the facilities of the lab.
 These tests are also known as serological tests as they detect any antibodies that the body’s immune system has produced in response to an infection.
 It is important to keep in mind that this test only looks for and detects antibodies, which means that it cannot detect the presence of a current infection.

 What are the considerations for who should get tested?

 As a rule of a thumb, even if you are asymptomatic, a test will need to be done if you have:

 - interacted with anyone (within 6 feet for 15 minutes or more) who has gone on to test positive for the virus

 - had any recent travel – both domestic and international

 Beyond this, understanding when to get a test done will depend on the symptoms that you are experiencing.
 However, with several of the symptoms closely resembling those of a common cold, cough, or flu, it can be confusing.
 Our Providers at Prime Urgent Care can help guide you to the correct test based on your symptoms and/or type of exposure and answer any additional questions during your appointment.

 We recommend contacting the medical care providers at Prime Urgent Care if you are experiencing the following symptoms:

 - loss of taste, smell, speech or movement